Centre College: Kissing on the Seal

 College tradition holds that two students will marry at some point following graduation if, at the stroke of midnight, they kiss over the brass college seal embedded in the walkway in front of Old Centre.

 Dead Fred

 A portrait of Fred M. Vinson (1909, 1911 Law), former Chief Justice of the United States, hangs in the hallway of the chapter house of the Kentucky Alpha-Delta chapter of Phi Delta Theta.
 Vinson was a member of the chapter and a three-sport athlete in baseball, basketball, and football while studying at Centre.
 Members of the chapter take the portrait, affectionately known as Dead Fred, to the sidelines of Centre football and basketball games and to other significant college events.
 The portrait has not missed a football home game since Vinson's death in 1953.
-When Centre hosted the 2000 and 2012 vice presidential debates, Dead Fred was granted a special seat overlooking the proceedings on both occasions.
+When Centre hosted the 2000 and 2012 vice presidential debates, Dead Fred was granted a special seat overlooking the proceedings.

+Lucky Lincoln

+Students place pennies on the foot of Centre's Abraham Lincoln statue for good luck before exams or other important events.
+During the COVID-19 pandemic, Lincoln could be spotted wearing a mask.